 - Rock Monster: Has the appearance of one, but he doesn't act like it nor does his Quirk have anything to do with it.

 - Speaks Fluent Animal: His Quirk gives him the ability to speak to and command animals with his voice.

 A diminutive lad with a head full of sticky purple balls.
 He has a fiendish appreciation for the female figure, but he still as a good heart underneath his flaky exterior.
 His Quirk, "Pop Off", allows him to pull off the sticky purple balls on his head which are each coated in a powerful adhesive.
 Pulling too many of them off at once will cause him to bleed from his scalp.

-- Abhorrent Admirer: Aside from his canonical perverted tendencies, he practically worships Izuku as a role model.
-Izuku likes that he's helping someone but would rather not get the slobbery hugs of snot and tears.
+- Abhorrent Admirer: Aside from his canonical perverted tendencies, he practically worships Midoriya as a role model.
+Midoriya likes that he's helping someone but would rather not get the slobbery hugs of snot and tears.

-- Adaptational Heroism: His pervertedness is somewhat more reserved due to his admiration for Izuku and he's able to focus on task more of the time.
+- Adaptational Heroism: His pervertedness is somewhat more reserved due to his admiration for Midoriya and he's able to focus on task more of the time.